bgmcmullen/reading-notes/301/class-02.md

 You can re-render part of a component as needed with state but this is not the case with props because props are handle outside the component.

+State is used to store variables that we need change inside the component such as number to keep track of a count.

 ## Things I want to know more about.
 Is there situation where either props or state could work?
 If so, is one more efficient for the computer to process that the other?